catppuccin/misskey/README.md

 ## Usage

-### Calckey
+### Firefish
-Frappe and Mocha themes are now included by default with Calckey! 🥳
+Frappe and Mocha themes are now included by default with Firefish! 🥳

 Go to Settings -> Themes, and select a Catppuccin theme from the dropdown.